aldipower/express-outdatedhtml/Readme.md

 ### Authors

-The following are the major authors of the reCaptcha Node.JS module.
+The following are the major authors of the express-makeoutdated module.

   * Felix Gertz (https://github.com/aldipower)